• Cayo Romano

 This is one of the most unique and diverse fisheries we’ve ever experienced and there are three principal areas that can be fished: the flats, the river and the Bocas.

 The flats are a wade fisherman’s dream as roughly 80% of the 100,000 acres of fishable water can be waded.
 The average water depth of the inner flats is between 6 and 18 inches.
 There is more shallow water bonefish habitat here than any place we know of and it would take a lifetime to fish it all.
-Because of how shallow the water is, our hard working Cuban guides pole their anglers for the entire day, from start to finish.
-It’s the only way to access the majority of the flats.
-There are deeper water flats on the outer edges of the park and this is where we often find permit.
-This is classic old time flats fishing.
+There are also deeper water flats on the outer edges of the park and this is where we often find permit and even the odd tarpon.

 BOATS AND EQUIPMENT